 • Pure pumpkin puree: When buying in a can, do not confuse with pumpkin pie filling that has added sugar and flavors.
 Can also use an equal amount of your own homemade pumpkin puree.

-• Whole grain flour: Regular whole wheat flour, spelt flour, whole wheat pastry flour and white whole wheat flour.
+• Whole grain flour: Regular whole wheat flour, spelt flour, whole wheat pastry flour and white whole wheat flour will work.
 These are the only flours I tested this pumpkin bread with.
 I have not tested it with all-purpose flour.

 • Liquid sweetener: You can use any liquid sweetener like pure maple syrup, honey, brown rice syrup, date syrup, agave etc. The goal is to keep liquids and dry ingredients ratio the same.
 So, coconut sugar, cane sugar, brown sugar or any sugar will not work.